 Participation in the programme is voluntary and unpaid.
-We will reimburse reasonable expenses for travel to client meetings or data collection and travel within Oxford for project meetings.
+We will reimburse reasonable expenses for data collection.
 Expenses for travel or data collection can be reimbursed only through completing the University claim form and on presentation of receipts.

-It is the responsibility of all applicants to ensure they can take on this experiential learning project within the terms of their study commitments, funding or visa agreements.
+It is the responsibility of all applicants to ensure they can take on this experiential learning project within the terms of their funding or visa agreements.

 Research staff should also ensure compliance with the University’s Council regulations on holding outside appointments and those of any funders providing salaries.
 University academic and academic-related employees (with the exception of Associate Professors who have colleges as their main employer; please see the paragraph below) are permitted to hold outside appointments and to undertake other outside activities, including consultancies, which require a commitment of time that otherwise might reasonably be expected to be devoted to University duties, subject to the approval of their direct line manager (where relevant) and their head of department or the chair of the faculty board.